Skip to Main Content

 Forget what you’ve been told: Your annual appeal doesn’t have to be sent in December only, you don’t have to focus solely on finding major donors, and sending the annual appeal letter in the mail doesn’t have to be the end of your annual campaign communications.
 In fact, it can be the beginning.

-What to Include in Your Annual Campaign Plan
+What to Include in Your Annual Appeal Planning

 A strong annual appeal begins with a strategic annual campaign plan.
 Before you write your annual appeal letter, make sure your annual campaign includes these parts to support it.

-A narrowed list of tools: Plan in advance for how you’ll spread the word about your campaign and how you’ll send your annual appeal letter.
+Plan in advance for how you’ll spread the word about your campaign and how you’ll send your annual appeal letter.
+The fewer tools you’ll need, the better.
+Some tools we suggest using include:

-A segmentation strategy: This is how you’ll divide donors to send targeted annual appeals to each group.
-You can use this to tailor your annual appeal letter to your audience.
-Some segments you may want to consider include:
+This is how you’ll divide donors to send targeted annual appeals to each group.
+You can use this to tailor your annual appeal letter to your audience, and a careful segmentation strategy will give you the ability to send targeted appeals that are very relevant to their recipients.

 • One-time donors